pablosantos-aut/automation-POM/README.md

 ## Cloning the repo to my machine failed

 The first blocker was to clone this repo to my machine.
 I thought user-password would do it, but I found out that it's been deprecated since 2013.
-So here're the first findings in the process and how to solve them:
+How to solve it:

 1. Go to https://github.com/settings/tokens
 2. Generate New Token
-3. I chose Personal access tokens (classic)
+3. Personal access tokens (classic)
 4. Checked 'repo' only
 5. Input a note (this is kinda like a tag for you to remember the token)
-6. That's it.
+6. Click `Generate`.

 After this, I went back to terminal and cloned the repo successfully.
 So...first victory! :D